TheCaptain989/radarr-striptracks/README.md

 (ex: `The Sting (1973)`) or the series title plus episode information (ex: `Happy!
 01x01 - What Smiles Are For`).
 The language of the video file will be updated in the Radarr or Sonarr database to reflect the actual languages preserved in the remuxed video, and the video will be renamed according to the Radarr/Sonarr rules if needed (for example, if a removed track would trigger a name change.)

+If the resulting video file would contain the same tracks as the original, and it's already an MKV, the remux step is skipped.

+> [!TIP]
-If you've configured the Radarr/Sonarr **Recycle Bin** path correctly, the original video will be moved there.
+> If you've configured the Radarr/Sonarr **Recycle Bin** path correctly, the original video will be moved there.

 > [!CAUTION]
 > If you have ***not*** configured the Recycle Bin, the original video file will be deleted/overwritten and permanently lost.

-If the resulting video file would contain the same tracks as the original, and it's already an MKV, the remux step is skipped.

 ## Automatic Language Detection
 When the script is called with no arguments, it will attempt to detect the language(s) configured within Radarr/Sonarr on the particular movie or TV show.